klny/function-wrapper/README.md

 Wrap sync/async js functions with before and after processing

 ## Usage
-Import package for example as "wrapper", or copy src/wrapper to your project.
+1) Install or copy src/wrapper to your project.
+2) Import package for example as "wrapper".
-Add functions to be executed before/after your function.
+3) Use "wrapper" to add functions to be executed before/after your function.

 Imported "wrapper" is a function:
 ```js